uosvald/substrate-knowledge-map/knowledge-map.md

 5. [Polkadot JS API](#polkadot-js-api)
 6. [Smart Contracts](#smart-contracts)

-Each section contains basic information on each topic, with links to corresponding documentation for you to dig deeper.
+Each section contains basic information on each topic, with links to additional documentation for you to dig deeper.
 Within each section, you'll find a mix of **quizzes** and **labs** to test your knowledge as your progress through the map.
-The goal with the labs and quizzes is to help you consolidate what you've learnt and put it to practice with some hands-on activities.
+The goal of the labs and quizzes is to help you consolidate what you've learned and put it to practice with some hands-on activities.

 ## Introduction

-### Why Substrate?
-(Substrate Blockchain Runtime vs Smart Contract)

 One question we often get is why learn the Substrate framework when we can write smart contracts to build decentralized applications?

 The short answer is that using the Substrate framework and writing smart contracts are two different approaches.

+### Smart contract development

 Traditional smart contract platforms allow users to publish additional logic on top of some core blockchain logic.
-Since smart contract logic can be published by anyone, including malicious actors and inexperienced developers, there are a number of intentional safe guards and restrictions built around these public smart contract platforms.
+Since smart contract logic can be published by anyone, including malicious actors and inexperienced developers, there are a number of intentional safeguards and restrictions built around these public smart contract platforms.
 For example:

 - **Fees**: Smart contract developers must ensure that contract users are charged for the computation and storage they impose on the computers running their contract.
 With fees, block creators are protected from abuse of the network.

 - **Sandboxed**: A contract is not able to modify core blockchain storage or storage items of other contracts directly.
-It's power is limited to only modifying it's own state, and the ability to make outside calls to other contracts or runtime functions.
+Its power is limited to only modifying its own state, and the ability to make outside calls to other contracts or runtime functions.

 - **Reversion**: Contracts can be prone to undesirable situations that lead to logical errors when wanting to revert or upgrade them.
 Developers need to learn additional patterns such as splitting their contract's logic and data to ensure seamless upgrades.

-These different overheads makes running smart contracts slower and more costly.
-However, it's important to consider the different developer audiences for contract development versus Substrate runtime developement.
+These safeguards and restrictions make running smart contracts slower and more costly.
+However, it's important to consider the different developer audiences for contract development versus Substrate runtime development.

-Building decentralized applications with smart contracts allows your community to extend and develop on top of your runtime logic without needing to go through all the craziness of proposals, runtime upgrades, etc...
-It may even be used as a testing grounds for future runtime changes, but done in a way that isolates your network from any of the growing pains or errors which may occur.
+Building decentralized applications with smart contracts allows your community to extend and develop on top of your runtime logic without worrying about proposals, runtime upgrades, and so on.
+You can also use smart contracts as a testing ground for future runtime changes, but done in an isolated way that protects your network from any errors the changes might introduce.

 In summary, smart contract development:

 - Is inherently safer to the network.
-- Provides built-in economic incentives and transaction fee mechanisms built-in which can't be directly controlled by the smart contract author.
+- Provides economic incentives and transaction fee mechanisms that can't be directly controlled by the smart contract author.
 - Provides computational overhead to support graceful logical failures.
 - Has a low barrier to entry for developers and enables a faster pace of community interaction.

----
+### Substrate runtime development

-On the other hand, Substrate runtime development offers none of these protections or safe guards.
-As a runtime developer, you have total control on how the blockchain behaves &mdash; but the barrier to entry jumps way up.
+Unlike traditional smart contract development, Substrate runtime development offers none of the network protections or safeguards.
+Instead, as a runtime developer, you have total control over how the blockchain behaves.
+However, this level of control also means that there is a higher barrier to entry.

-Susbtrate is a _framework_ for building blockchains, which almost makes comparing it to smart contract development like comparing apples and oranges.
-With this framework, developers _can_ build smart contracts but this is only a tiny fraction of using Substrate to its full potential.
+Substrate is a _framework_ for building blockchains, which almost makes comparing it to smart contract development like comparing apples and oranges.
+With the Substrate framework, developers _can_ build smart contracts but that is only a fraction of using Substrate to its full potential.

-With Substrate, you have full control on the underlying logic that your network's nodes will run.
+With Substrate, you have full control over the underlying logic that your network's nodes will run.
 You also have full access for modifying and controlling each and every storage item across your runtime modules.
-Developers building with Subsrate have more freedom to implement custom logic by leveraging all sorts of concepts you'll discover as you progress through this map.
+As you progress through this map, you'll discover concepts and techniques that will help you to unlock the potential of the Substrate framework, giving you the freedom to build the blockchain that best suits the needs of your application.

-Substrate also has a mechanism of allowing the Substrate runtime (a.k.a. state transition function, or STF) to be upgraded with a single transaction instead of having to organize a community hard-fork.
+You'll also discover how you can upgrade the Substrate runtime with a single transaction instead of having to organize a community hard-fork.
-This is one of Substrate's prominent features by design.
+Upgradeability is one of the primary design features of the Substrate framework.

 In summary, runtime development: